montaserFath/Reinforcement-Learning-for-Prosthetics/README.md

 ## Discussion

-- OpenSim ProstheticsEnv is a very complex environment, it contains more than 158 continuous state variables and 19 continuous action variables.
+- OpenSim [ProstheticsEnv](http://osim-rl.stanford.edu) is a very complex environment, it contains more than 158 continuous state variables and 19 continuous action variables.

 - RL algorithms take a long time to build a complex policy which has the ability to compute all state variables and select action variables which will maximize the reward.

--[DDPG](https://arxiv.org/abs/1509.02971) algorithm achieves good reward because it designed for high dimensions continuous space environments and it uses the replay buffer.
+- [DDPG](https://arxiv.org/abs/1509.02971) algorithm achieves good reward because it designed for high dimensions continuous space environments and it uses the replay buffer.

 - [PPO](https://arxiv.org/abs/1707.06347) the least training time comparing to [DDPG](https://arxiv.org/abs/1509.02971) and [TRPO](http://proceedings.mlr.press/v37/schulman15.pdf) because [PPO](https://arxiv.org/abs/1707.06347) uses gradient algorithm approximation instance of the conjugate gradient algorithm.